There are hundreds, if not thousands, of online AP courses. So how are you supposed to find the best one for you?

 You can master the universe...of online AP courses!

-Below I’ve compiled a list of some of the best online AP courses.
+Below I've compiled a list of some of the best online AP courses.
 Ideally I would be able to provide an option for every AP, but unfortunately, some APs have very few online options (if any).
-That is why, as you may notice, there are some popular AP courses like Calculus and English Language that do not appear on the list below.
+So if you don't see a particular class listed, that's why!

 AP US History

-AP US History from the UC system’s Scout program - Students like the material, the pace, and the focus on AP exam prep.
+Students like the material, the pace, and the focus on AP exam prep.
 Multimedia lessons are praised for being engaging, and assessments and assignments are full of variety, which keeps things interesting.
-Students appreciated the consistent pace of the assignments.
-A special bonus is that the end of the course involves an AP workshop with study strategies, practice AP exams, etc. This is also one of the cheaper online AP course providers, and it’s discounted for CA students.
+Students appreciate the consistent pace of the assignments.
+A special bonus is that the end of the course involves an AP workshop with study strategies, practice AP exams, etc. This is also one of the cheaper online AP course providers, and it's discounted for CA students.

 AP Art History

-AP Art History from the Florida Virtual School - Students appreciate that the course spends so much time on non-European art.
-The enjoy the interactive gallery format and find that they easily retain the material because it is presented so engagingly.
-They appreciate that the class content is not overly difficult, but they still feel prepared for the AP exam.
+Students appreciate that the course spends so much time on non-European art.
+The interactive gallery format is engaging and helps you retain the material.
+Finally, the class content is not overly difficult, but students still feel prepared for the AP exam.

 AP Human Geography

-AP Psychology from the Florida Virtual School - Students find the material fascinating, and the course low-difficulty.
-Some assignments are fun, and the online “textbook” has very helpful interactive video components and simulations.
-Overall, this course is straightforward and preps well for the exam.
-With that said, students advise that some of the course material does require rote memorization, while other parts are more conceptual.
+This course is interesting and fairly easy.
+Some assignments are fun, and the online textbook has helpful interactive video components and simulations.
+Overall, this course is straightforward and will prepare you well for the exam.
+With that said, students advise that some of the course material does require boring rote memorization.

-AP Biology from Apex Learning - This class has a combination virtual/in person lab component--helpful given that many online courses do not have labs at all.
-Students do advise that this course is reading-heavy.
+This class has a combination virtual/in-person lab component, which is helpful given that many online courses do not have labs at all.
+Students do mention that this course is reading-heavy.

-AP Chemistry from ChemAdvantage - The main selling point of this class is that students get mailed a small lab kit and do at-home labs; lab components are often missing from AP science courses.
+The main selling point of this class is that students get mailed a small lab kit and do at-home labs; lab components are often missing from online science courses.
 The course is taught and managed by a husband and wife team.
 Students receive lots of instructor attention and feel that instructors are flexible when necessary.
-The course is demanding, but this is expected for AP Chemistry and students feel well-prepared for the exam.
-Unfortunately, this class is primarily offered to homeschoolers, but their FAQ says that they may be able to accommodate students whose schools simply don’t offer AP Chem.
+The course is demanding, as AP Chemistry usually is, but students feel well-prepared for the exam.
+Unfortunately, this class is primarily offered to homeschoolers, but their FAQ says that they may be able to accommodate students whose schools simply don't offer AP Chem.

 AP Computer Science A

-AP CS A from the Florida Virtual School - This is one of the most highly-praised online courses out there.
-Students feel that Computer Science a natural fit from an online school, and that the FLVS class is particularly superb.
-They say that the FLVS course teaches a strong coding foundation, good habits, and a strong conceptual understanding.
+This is one of the most highly-praised online courses out there.
+According to students, the FLVS course imparts a strong coding foundation, good habits, and conceptual understanding.
 Students find that they easily retain the material for months and feel very prepared for the exam.
-Plus, it’s fun!
 They warn that you may spend 10 hours a week or more writing programs, but that you will enjoy yourself and it is time well-spent.

 There you have it—a selection of some of the most popular online AP classes available.
 Still at a loss?
 Keep reading for a brief list of three of the most well-regarded online AP providers.